ikosakwe/data-science-portfolio/README.md

 # Data Science Portfolio

 ## Introduction
-This portfolio consists of some interesting projects I have taken on while undergoing a Master's of Data Science or as a personal project.
+This portfolio consists of some interesting projects I have taken on while undergoing a Master's of Data Science or as a personal hobby.

 ## Contents
 The contents have been categorized according to programming language.